-NURSING 114 FUNDAMENTALS OF NURSING
+NURSNG 114 FUNDAMENTALS OF NURSING

 Presents the knowledge, skills, and attitudes necessary to provide basic care to adult and elderly patients as a professional nurse at a fundamental level.
-Emphasizes a patient-centered approach by focusing on their multifaceted needs and integrated concepts related to wellness and heath alterations of mobility and protection.
-NURSNG-112 & 114 are equivalent to NURSNG-110 & 111.
+Emphasizes a patient centered approach by focusing on their multifaceted needs and integrated concepts related to wellness and heath alterations of mobility and protection.
 Field trip required.